-Figure III.2 displays four other indicators of labor market slack alongside the mean vacancy duration for the U.S. economy.
+Figure III.2 displays four other indicators of labor market slack alongside the mean vacancy duration.
 All five measures show a pronounced tightening of U.S. labor markets since 2009.
-Three of the measures - mean vacancy duration, the vacancy-unemployment ratio, and the ratio of vacancies to the number of persons unemployed for 26 weeks or less - are now above their peak values prior to the recession of 2008-2009.
+Three of the measures - mean vacancy duration, the vacancy-unemployment ratio, and the ratio of vacancies to the number of persons unemployed for 26 weeks or less - now exceed their peak values prior to the recession of 2008-2009.
 The post-recession rise in the mean vacancy duration is especially pronounced.